manimino/ducks/docs/how_it_works.rst

 FrozenDex Internals
 -------------------

-In FrozenDex, we know that:

-* The data will never change
+In FrozenDex, we know that the data will never change.
-* The values are always integers

 This means we can use an array-based implementation rather than a tree.
 This design is much faster and far more memory-efficient.
-Bisecting a sorted array allows O(log(n)) lookup, just like a tree.
+Bisecting a sorted array allows O(log(n)) value lookup, just like a tree.

 Pseudocode: